justinbois/bokeh-catplot/README.md

 # Bokeh-catplot

 A utility to use Bokeh to generate plots where one of more variables is categorical.
-It generates box plots, jitter plots, ECDFs, and scatter plots.
+It generates box plots, jitter plots, histograms, and ECDFs.

 ## Motivation